bizstation/transactd/README.md

 Details of the benchmark program
 -------------------------------------------------------------------------------
-By changing processNumber argument, the benchmark program can be ran two or more instances simultaneously, and can measure them.
+The benchmark program, there are two types.
+It is the benchmark of reading SQL-like query benchmarks(bench_query_xxx) and CURD basic operations (bench_tdclcpp_xxx).

+The bench_tdclcpp_xxx benchmark program, which can be measured by multiple instances running at the same time by changing the processNumber of command line arguments.
 The command line option is:
 ```
 bench_tdclcpp_xxx.exe databaseUri processNumber functionNumber